 decision G3 / 14 was released on March 24, 2015.

-In that case, a legal board of appeal had been seised to hear questions relating to the examination of clarity in opposition proceedings.
+In this case, a legal board of appeal had been seized with questions relating to the examination of clarity in opposition proceedings.
 The question was to what extent the clarity of an amended claim could be examined.

-However, can the Opposition Division examine the clarity of a simple combination of two existing claims, or can it simply examine the clarity of the amendment (eg change of a term)?
+However, can the opposition division examine the clarity of a simple combination of two existing claims or can it simply examine the clarity linked to the modification made (eg change of a term)?